-- + Available at higher and standard levels. - Higher level study requires a minimum of 240 class hours, while standard level study requires a minimum of 150 class hours. - Students study 13 works at higher level and 9 works at standard level from a representative selection of literary forms, periods and places. - Students develop the ability to engage in close, detailed analysis of literary works, building understanding of the techniques involved in literary criticism. - The study of literary works in context is emphasised, and through the study of literature in translation the student is challenged to reflect on the role of cultural assumptions in interpretation.
+- + Available at higher and standard levels. - Higher level study requires a minimum of 240 class hours, while standard level study requires a minimum of 150 class hours. - Students study 13 works at higher level and 9 works at standard level from a representative selection of literary forms, periods and places. - Students develop the ability to engage in close, detailed analysis of literary works, building understanding of the techniques involved in literary criticism. - + The study of literary works in context is emphasised, and through the study of literature in translation the student is challenged to reflect on the role of cultural assumptions in interpretation.

-- Students are assessed through a combination of formal examination and oral and written coursework. - + The formal examination comprises two essay papers, one requiring the analysis of a passage of unseen literary text, and the other comparative response to a question based on two works studied - + Students also perform an oral activity presenting their analysis of two works studied - Higher level students comply with an additional written coursework requirement which consists of writing a 1200 - 1500 word essay on one of the works studied my pathway, speak, write and engage with my own literary interests, whilst being guided through the experience with freedom to make many choices.'
+- Students are assessed through a combination of formal examination and oral and written coursework. - + The formal examination comprises two essay papers, one requiring the analysis of a passage of unseen literary text, and the other comparative response to a question based on two works studied. - Students also perform an oral activity presenting their analysis of two works studied in relation to a global issue of their choice. - Higher level students comply with an additional written coursework requirement which consists of writing a 1200 - 1500 word essay on one of the works studied.